 By Danny Meek, Esq.

-Danny Meek with his fur child, Anna
+Pictured, Danny Meek with his fur child, Anna

 If you die without making advanced and sufficient plans for your pets, they could end up in a shelter and eventually be euthanized.

-That's a harsh thought, but according to the Human Society of the United States, some 6 to 8 million cats and dogs will enter a shelter this year and nearly half of that number, or 3 to 6 million, will be euthanized.
+That's a harsh thought, but according to the Humane Society of the United States, some 6 to 8 million cats and dogs will enter a shelter this year and nearly half of that number, or 3 to 6 million, will be euthanized.
 What can you do to prevent this from happening to your pet?

-The good news is that as many as 25 percent of families with a pet have provided for their animals through wills or trusts, said Sara Amundson, executive director with the Humane Society Legislative Fund.
+The good news is that as many as 25 percent of families with a pet have provided for their animals through wills or trusts, said Sara Amundson, executive director of the Humane Society Legislative Fund.
 "People really consider pets as members of their family," she said.

 A will is a legal document that contains your instructions and wishes as to how to distribute your assets and property after your death.
 The person who writes a will is called a testator.
 The will can also appoint individual’s that can serve, if necessary, as a guardian for your minor children and nominate a personal representative to carry out the instructions of your will.
 Each state has minimal legal requirements that must be followed for a will to be valid and accepted by the courts.
 Nevertheless, generally, a competent adult must make the will, it must be in writing and signed by the testator and witnessed by a least two other individuals and a notary.